svera/magento2-developer-exam-notes/README.md

 ---
 > How do different modules interact with each other?

+The way modules in Magento 2 interact with each other is by means of dependency injection, Service Contracts or Data Service Contracts.
+An important aspect of interaction is the scope in which the component is located.
+In other words, a Magento area.
+Some benefits of using service contracts is that these contracts ensure a well-defined, durable API that other modules and third-party extensions can implement.
+Also, these contracts make it easy to configure services as web APIs.

 ---
 > What side effects can come from this interaction?